isc-projects/kea/doc/guide/dhcp4-srv.rst

 2. If none, the global definition;

-3. If none, the last-resort definition described in the next section `DHCPv4 Vendor-Specific Options <#dhcp4-vendor-opts>`__ (backwards-compatible with previous Kea versions).
+3. If none, the last-resort definition described in the next section :ref:`dhcp4-vendor-opts` (backwards-compatible with previous Kea versions).

 ..

    **Note**

    This last-resort definition for the Vendor-Specific Information option (code 43) is not compatible with a raw binary value.
-So when there are some known cases where a raw binary value will be used, a client class must be defined with a classification expression matching these cases and an option definition for the VSI option with a binary type and no encapsulation.
+When there are known cases where a raw binary value will be used, a client class must be defined with both a classification expression matching these cases and an option definition for the VSI option with a binary type and no encapsulation.